OceaneMichel/SpaceArcadeWeb/README.md

 Controls: MOUSE to move the shuttle, Left click to shoot, right arrow and left arrow to change the bullet type

 TODO:
-- Change Zorder of tunnels (shader), below the life progressbar
 - Tutorial, menu controls
 - Feedback on damage (visual + audio) + set a small time of invicibility after damage
 - Add score at the end
 - Add scrolling starts in addition to backgorund
 - Bullet animation on destroy
- - Change player indicator to been seen through tunnels
  - Change the vitesse according to the game evolution
+ - See the bullets through the tunnels

 DONE:
 - Player inputs